 Living a healthy lifestyle has become a preferred way of life for many individuals across the world.
-As a result, many people are going for healthier alternatives to common food.
+As a result, people are going for healthier alternatives to common food.

-This has resulted in a dramatic increase the in the use of dark coloured rice and quinoa instead of the traditional white rice.
+This has resulted in a dramatic increase in the use of dark coloured rice and quinoa instead of the traditional white rice.
 It’s common to see people going for brown bread, quinoa oats and brown pasta in a bid to stay healthy.

 Keep reading to find out the real facts about white rice, dark rice and quinoa.

 White rice is the most common and affordable rice sold in stores across the world.
 It is also gluten free.